 The new building in our school is fully accessible for children with physical needs, as there are ramps throughout and a lift to the first floor for easy access as well as accessible toilets.
 The organisation of classes within the old building would be reviewed to facilitate access for children with physical needs, as necessary.
+Several adaptations have been added to the ground floor, including a disabled toilet, a ramp, Disability Discrimination Act (DDA) approved hand rails and disabled parking space to the front of the building.
+There is currently ramp access to the Nursery class.
 All staff have access to SMART Boards and visual timetables are available.
 In addition, specialist equipment or resources can be adapted or ordered for individual children as and when they are deemed necessary.